How Does Mileage Affect Car Insurance Rates?

 IS HIGH MILEAGE BAD?

-Yes, insurers generally view high mileage negatively because spending more time on the road increases accident risks.
+Insurers view high mileage negatively because more time on the road increases accident risks.
 They may charge higher premiums or deny low-mileage discounts to high-mileage drivers.
-However, some insurers offset this by offering usage-based insurance (UBI) programs focusing on driving habits rather than mileage alone.
+Some insurers offset this by offering usage-based insurance (UBI) programs that focus on driving habits rather than mileage alone.

 Car Insurance Mileage Brackets

-Car insurance companies classify policy costs into three mileage categories — low, average and high — each affecting premiums differently.
+Car insurance companies classify policy costs into three mileage categories: low, average and high, with each affecting premiums differently.

 badCredit icon